Oaxacan wedding: Familial importance

 The wedding continues on to the next day, where the bride makes atole, a drink that includes masa, water, piloncillo cinnamon, vanilla and chocolate, for all the remaining guests.
 After this the remaining guests and the couple go to the cemetery to remember their loved ones that were not able to be physically present at the wedding.
 Food, flowers, and Mezcal are brought to the cemetery as offering to the dead.
-This part of the wedding is similar to el dia de los muertos, day of the dead.
+This part of the wedding is similar to el Día de Muertos.

 To end the wedding the couple go with their families to thank their godparents for accepting to be their wedding godparents one week later.
 Oaxacans take the role of godparents seriously, since it is a form of compadrazgo, kinship, between families and for this reason thanking someone for their participation as a godparent is crucial.